-Many of my customers have mentioned to me that when they use my natural skincare products on their baby, it just feels right.
+Many of our customers have mentioned to us that when they use our natural skincare products on their babies, it just feels right.
 They find it hard to put into words, but say it feels instinctive somehow.
 It helps them feel they’re doing a good job as a mum.

-And I think this is because it is instinctive.
+And we think this is because it is instinctive.
 Mothers (and grandmothers and aunties) have been applying natural ointments and balms to their babies and children for millennia.

 Ancient customs; instinctive touch